 The Officers’ Association (OA) recognises that social media offer an additional platform for the charity to connect with our audiences; to consult and engage; and be more transparent and accountable.

-This document describes how and why the OA will use social media and manage a corporate presence across various social media channels.
+This document describes how and why the OA will use social media.

 A. Why We Use Social Media

-- To raise public awareness of the charity and the service it offers.
+- To raise public awareness of the charity and the services it offers.